Generic Name: insulin glargine and lixisenatide

 A SANOFI COMPANY

-SOLIQUA and SoloStar are trademarks of sanofi-aventis U.S. LLC.
+SOLIQUA and SoloStar are registered trademarks of sanofi-aventis U.S. LLC.

 PRINCIPAL DISPLAY PANEL - 3 mL Pen Carton